chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 represent the title above.
 This is easily achievable using [Xcode localized assets](https://developer.apple.com/documentation/xcode/localizing-assets-in-a-catalog "xcode localized assets").
-But given that we were already having fun with SwiftUI (remember, it is a Friyay project :laughing:) and that we want to save bytes on the bundle size (that is always important), we decided to be bold and try to implement the title in the screenshot above using only code (no assets).
+But given that we were already having fun with SwiftUI (remember, it is a Friyay project
+:laughing: ) and that we want to save bytes on the bundle size (that is always important), we decided to be bold and try to implement the title in the screenshot above using only code (no assets).
 So in this post we will show you our own personal journey into the world of SwiftUI `Path` and `Shape` and how we have been able to create the inspirational title in the screenshot above using only code.
 Let's go!! :rocket:

 #### Implementation

 Let's start from the most challenging part: the background.
-As you can see from the image above they are basically the same shape drawn twice, one above each other, with different color and a slightly different position in space.
+As you can see from the image above it is basically the same shape drawn twice, one above each other, with different color and a slightly different position in space.
 In the original Figma we received from UX we were able to extract the svg path coordinates for these shapes.
 So how can we draw them in SwiftUI?
 We can use [Path](https://developer.apple.com/documentation/swiftui/path